Romans-I-XVI/Roku-gameEngine/README.md

 * images: Instances can have multiple images, you can modify image properties here but adding a new image should be done by the methods described below.

 ###### ---Override Methods---
 The override methods are designed to be overridden.
-They are automatically called by the gameEngine at the approprate times.
+They are automatically called by the game at the approprate times.
 Note: For these methods, if an argument is shown, then the override method _must_ accept that argument as well.

 ##### onCreate(args)